The Gay Diplomat

-The Gay Diplomat is a 1931 American pre-Code film.
+The Gay Diplomat is a 1931 American pre-Code drama film.
 Directed by Richard Boleslawski for RKO Radio Pictures, it starred Ivan Lebedeff, Genevieve Tobin and Betty Compson.

 Plot

 Captain Orloff is a Russian military officer who is sent to Bucharest to discover and dispose of a female spy.
 The three suspected spies are Countess Diana Dorchy, Baroness Alma Corri, and Madame Blinis.
 Before learning the identity of the spy, Orloff falls in love with Diana.
 In the course of events, the spy is revealed to be Alma who is ultimately tricked into confessing.
 Orloff returns with his prisoner to St. Petersburg and is joined on the train by Diana.